AA33/demo-project/README.md

 		python manage.py syncdb

-This will create the necessary tables in the database specified in the previous step..
+This will create the necessary tables in the database specified in the previous step.

 To run the demo app: